xullnn/ls_pull_over_push/180/answers.md

 Crow's foot notation is used to draw out the relationship of tables, or say it's a graphic description of a relationship's cardinality and modality.

-77. Why we can't use aggregation functions in `WHERE` clause?(think of from what object(s) each them will perform on?)
+77. (Optional)Why we can't use aggregation functions in `WHERE` clause?(think of from what object(s) each them will perform on?)

 https://stackoverflow.com/questions/42470849/why-are-aggregate-functions-not-allowed-in-where-clause

-- Where handles 1 row each time, it filters rows by scanning the table row by row.
+- `WHERE` handles 1 row each time, it filters rows by scanning the table row by row.
 - aggregate function perform operation on multiple rows, the choosing of rows in aggregate function is based on the result of `WHERE` clause
 - so the order of operation is scan and filter rows by `FROM` and `WHERE` then perform aggregate function, so we cannot perform aggregate function in the middle of the work of `WHERE`